Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

     akida_models create yolo_base -c 20 -na 5 -a 0.5

-The full parameter list with description can be obtained using the  ``-h`` or ``--help`` argument for each model:
+The full parameter list with descriptions can be obtained using the ``-h`` or ``--help`` argument for each model:

 .. code-block:: bash